Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 At least eight days before an election you may still register to vote online at Go Vote Colorado to receive a ballot in the mail.
 To register after this time through Election Day, contact the Douglas County Elections Office at 125 Stephanie Place in Castle Rock.

 If you return you ballot by mail, please affix adequate postage and allow two to nine business days for it to be delivered.
-Ballots must be physically received by the Douglas County Election office no later than 7:00 p.m. on Election Day, Tuesday, November 7th to be counted.
-Postmark dates of November 7th will not be valid as the received date and will not be counted.
+Ballots must be physically received by the Douglas County Election office no later than 7:00 p.m. on Election Day, Tuesday, May 15th to be counted.
+A postmark date of May 15th will not be valid as the received date and the ballot will NOT be counted.

 Unofficial Election results will be available on the Douglas County Elections website as well as the Town's website.